Virginia loves researching and writing on scientific topics that stimulate the imagination.

 It is better to err on the side of caution, especially when it comes to security matters.
 Assume that a security breach will happen at some point in the future and prepare yourself for this eventuality.
 Having an emergency plan will help you save precious time; acting quickly is crucial to do effective damage control.
 Commission the breach investigation to an external company, as you may lack the resources to handle the case properly.
-If a breach was caused by one of your employees, an internal investigation could result in a conflict of interests.
+If a breach was caused by one of your employees, an internal investigation could result in a conflict of interest.

 Response to a security breach will differ in each case, as every company is different.
 However, there are some general guidelines you should follow.
-A typical reaction to a cyber event consists of five stages: initiation, forensic evidence capture, web and behavioral analytics, risk impact analysis, and reporting to internal and external constituent groups.
+A typical reaction to a cyber event consists of five stages: initiation, forensic evidence capture, web, and behavioral analytics, risk impact analysis and reporting to internal and external constituent groups.

 Start off by forming a breach management team that should consist of the following roles and responsibilities:

 - Legal counsel.
 Internal if the person has experience dealing with breaches or external if the internal legal officer doesn’t have the necessary qualifications.

 - Executive sponsor